agregson/fitzlab/protocol_A549_Stim_TNF.md

    - Use Slav's calculator spreadsheet to calculate volume of sample needed to yield 1 mcg of RNA for each sample
 6. Place calculated volume of DPEC / RNase-free water into the appropriate sample tube
    - Use Slav's calculator (as above) to calculate the volume of water for each tube
-7. Mix tubes by centrifugation briefly in benchtop Fisher Scientific Mini
+7. Mix tubes by centrifugation briefly in benchtop Eppendorf Minispin
    - Do NOT vortex samples, DNAse will be damaged
 8. Incubate tubes for 15 minutes at RT.
    - Do not exceed 15 minutes as the RNA will begin to hydrolyze